 1. Start simple

-Chat functions much like Skype, so it can be an excellent way to get people communicating and active in Microsoft Teams.
+Chat functions can be an excellent way to get people communicating and active in Microsoft Teams.
 Show employees how to like comments, add emojis, gifs, and bookmark messages.
 It’s also a good time to teach the functionalities of calling, video, and screen sharing.

 If you want your organization to get used to communicating within teams and channels, you may need to provide motivation.
 We found a creative way to do this by introducing “The Daily Thread” channel as a part of our company team.
 Each day we present a question and ask everyone to respond with their answer.
 Here’s one on “What’s your favorite sandwich?” that led to some interesting responses.